machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

   <source src={require("./assets/travel-example.mp4").default} type="video/mp4" />
 </video>

-> <small>An app that does marketing, sales, customer services by its own</small>
+> <small>The app does marketing, sales, customer services by its own</small>

-A sociable app can integrate all the services and even other apps, which provides one unified user experience to the customers.
+Sociable app can integrate all the services and even other apps, which provides one unified user experience to the customers.
-That implements the [_omni-channel experience_](https://en.wikipedia.org/wiki/Omnichannel) automatically.
+This implements the [_omni-channel experience_](https://en.wikipedia.org/wiki/Omnichannel) automatically.

 ## Try It Today